ajot/rovi-artist-age/README.md

-Rovi Artist Age# What is "Rovi Artist Age"?
+# What is "Rovi Artist Age"?

 "Rovi Artist Age" is a fun little [Alfred](http://www.alfredapp.com/) extension built using Python, that allows you to find the age and date of birth of any music artist using their first or last name using Rovi's artist info API.
 No more guessing, madonna & britney's date of births at your finger tips!